xcres/xcres/README.md

 ### Asset Catalogs

 Assuming your asset catalog is named `Images.xcassets`.
-`xcresources` supports multiple bundles in one project.
+`xcres` supports multiple bundles in one project.

 Instead of: